StaticReturn/staticreturn.github.io/rules/gameplay/character.md

 # Character

-# Abilities & Behaviors
+### Abilities & Behaviors
-Classes, races, bloodlines, and professions give you active abilities, passive abilities, and behaviors.
+Classes, races, bloodlines, and professions give you abilities, skills, and behaviors.

-# Active Abilities
+#### **Active Abilities**
 Active abilities are things that your character can do sometimes.
-An ability that you have to activate, usually paying a cost, use, and then deactivate.
+An ability that has a cooldown, a set amount of time before it can be used again.

+#### **Passive Abilities**
+Passive abilities are "always-on" things that never, or rarely, turn off.